 On the employer side, we can structure non-compete contracts that protect your business.
 We can also defend your business if its livelihood is threatened with unfair competition from former employees.

-For employees who signed an agreement as a condition of your employment, we’re well qualified to handle the complex investigation, discovery and preparation required to defend you.
+For employees who signed an agreement as a condition of your employment, we’re well qualified to handle the complex investigation, discovery, and preparation required to defend you.
 Likewise, if you are a former owner who signed an agreement as a condition of sale, we may be able to help you continue working in your chosen field.

 Anytime you are asked to sign an employment contract, it’s always in your best interest to let us review it before you sign to make sure the contract is written with your best interests in mind.
 Learn more about Employment Agreements.

 Non-compete agreements can have a huge impact on your career now, and in the future.
 Sound legal guidance today can provide ample protection down the road.
 Click here for more information on non-compete agreements.

 Employment Agreements/Severance Agreements